 The following are few of the major differences in the debate of Black Coffee vs Milk Coffee.

 To be vhonest, black coffee and milk coffee do not differ in terms of the amount of caffeine they contain.
 They differ in terms of the amount of caffeine you consume.
 To explain it a bit further, both a cup of milk coffee and a cup of black coffee have an espresso shot.
 Both the espresso shots contain the same amount of caffeine.
 A plain cup of black coffee can have about 96 mg of caffeine.

 However, since you add milk to your coffee, you dilute the caffeine.
 If you were drinking a cup of espresso, you are now drinking half ¾ of a cup of espresso, because ¼ of the cup is milk.
 You are drinking less caffeine per cup.

 This is the primary reason you feel more energized after a cup of black coffee.
 However, this isn’t always true.
 Your caffeine content is decreased if you have to remove the espresso from the cup to make space for the milk, however, if you are adding milk on top of the entire cup of espresso, your caffeine intake remains the same.

 When it comes to nutritional value, calories are the biggest concern people have.
 It comes as no surprise people choose black coffee over milk coffee when they are conscious about gaining weight.
 A cup of milk coffee has about 24x more calories than a cup of black coffee.
-A cup of black coffee has about 2 calories, whereas a cup of milk coffee has about 100 calories per cup, without sugar.
+A cup of black coffee has about 4 calories, whereas a cup of milk coffee has about 60 calories per cup, without sugar.
 Each spoonful of sugar adds about 15 more calories to this value.
 Milk coffee made with sachet has around 110 calories.